 The aims of MSF Access Campaign are to:

-- steer the direction of medical research toward urgently needed new drugs, vaccines and tests that don’t exist yet or are not tailored to the needs of people in developing countries.
+- steer the direction of medical research towards urgently needed new drugs, vaccines and tests that don’t exist yet or are not tailored to the needs of people in developing countries;

 Drugs for Neglected Diseases initiative (DNDi)